sharkx018/prep-master/SHOWCASE_README.md

 ## ✨ Overview

-**PrepMaster Pro** is a modern, full-stack interview preparation platform designed to help software engineers systematically prepare for technical interviews.
+**PrepForces** is a modern, full-stack interview preparation platform designed to help software engineers systematically prepare for technical interviews.
 Track your progress across Data Structures & Algorithms, Low-Level Design, and High-Level Design topics with a beautiful, intuitive interface.

 ## 🎨 Features